Escanaba, Michigan: Media

 Local radio stations include KMB Broadcasting's WDBC 680 AM (adult standards) and WYKX 104.7 FM (country music), Lakes Radio's WCHT 600 AM (news/talk), WGLQ 97.1 FM (adult top 40), WCMM 102.5 FM (country), and WGKL 105.5 FM (oldies), and standalone WUPF 107.3 FM (classic hits).
-Escanaba is also served by low-power translator stations of WNMU translator W296AX from Marquette, MI (at 96.5 FM), WRPP translator W254AG from Sturgeon Bay, WI (at 98.7 FM), and WHWL translator W261AI from Marquette, MI (at 100.1 FM).
+Escanaba is also served by low-power translator stations of WNMU translator W296AX from Marquette, Michigan (at 96.5 FM), WRPP translator W254AG from Sturgeon Bay, Wisconsin (at 98.7 FM), and WHWL translator W261AI from Marquette, Michigan (at 100.1 FM).
 WJMN-TV, the local MyNetworkTV television station on channel 3, formerly operated as a satellite of CBS affiliate WFRV in Green Bay.
-Radio and television signals originating from Door County, WI across the bay are also generally easily received in the Escanaba area as well.
+Radio and television signals originating from Door County, Wisconsin, across the bay are also generally easily received in the Escanaba area as well.

 During the solar eclipse of January 24, 1925, Chicago radio station WJAZ, which had been broadcasting from a "motor truck" mounted portable transmitter, was transported to Escanaba, Michigan, to document the effects of the dimming sun on radio transmissions.